-Our methods are versatile to make learning easier for every individual.
+Our methods are versatile and our driving instructors are fully qualified to make learning to drive easier for every individual.

 If you learn to drive you have the freedom to travel where and when you want.
 You don’t even have to own a car; hiring one can be both more practical and economical if you only need one occasionally.

 You can use your Great Britain (GB) or Northern Ireland driving licence in all European Union (EU) or European Economic Area (EEA) countries, and Switzerland.

 You may need an International Driving Permit to drive outside the EU/EEA.

 Public transport is not always economical, specially when you travel in group or long distance.

 Hiring car on holidays usually works out more economical & convenient.